Learn what you Love

 But it’s no different from other things in life.

 So I don’t see it necessarily as negative.
 But I think as human beings we definitely have the potential to make something really terrible with it.
 And there’s no way around it.
 It’s almost human nature.
 So but, I don’t want to see it as negative in itself.
 It’s it’s new technology and it’s always new it’s always hard to get used to new things.
 So I’m just like everybody else does I hear new things.
 And then at the same time if I see the more I get informed the more I can see the positive.
 Also usage of a few things.
+And that’s why you need to read extensively on things and and see different sides of the story because we’re often presented on the one side of the story.
+And it’s very detrimental to our thinking.
+But it’s hard because we are bombarded with information it’s hard sometimes to see where it comes from but I don’t think it’s necessarily negative.

-I had a great sci fi author here at PSU two years ago (FR 38:00) and the students asked her why she’s quite dystopic in her way of thinking and she hates the politics here.
+I had a great sci fi author here at PSU two years ago Sylvie Denis and the students asked her why she’s quite dystopic in her way of thinking and she hates the politics here.
 And so students were asking her, How do you see the world in five years you think it’s going to be like the apocalypse?
 Is it going to be completely dystopic or, And her answer was that in a short term, she was not optimistic but in the long term she was because we always rebound.
 So I think new technology takes time.
 And hopefully we’ll be smart enough to not make some do something very very stupid.
 The problem is these are very insidious and we’re doing very stupid things right now that take a long time to show.
 And then when people don’t see the consequences of something right in front of their nose they think you can dismiss it like climate change or just flooding rivers and we’re trying to protect rivers and then somebody comes behind and just takes off all the protections and then we’re set back in.

 We’ll have to clean up one day.
 So it’s good for you.